Santa-Bunny/Santa-Bunny/README.md

-## Hi, I'm Santa, I'm a:
+## Hi, I'm Andrew, I'm a:
-- Computer engineering student at University of Michigan with a focus on physical and software securities.
+- Computer engineering student at University of Michigan with a focus on embedded systems, and physical + software securities.
 - Assistant Researcher in a Nuclear Engineering Lab focusing on secure ptp file transfer and remote device security.
 - Hands on troubleshooting researcher for a team designing an inexpensive layman-understandable Geiger-Müller device from scratch with a team of researchers.
 - Assistant Desinger to a Navigational Algorithm team with a focus on finding lost Electro-magnetic Field Sources.